The Role of Identity Management in Data Governance

+The role of identity management in data governance is to ensure data quality and security through access controls across critical data systems.
 Data governance is the sum of policies, processes, standards, metrics, and roles that ensure that data is used effectively to help an organization realize its objectives.
 Data governance establishes the responsibilities and processes which ensure that the data being used across the organization is not only of high quality but is also secure.
 As such, it defines who takes what actions, on what data, in which situations, and using what methods.

 Thus, a well-designed data governance strategy is critical for any business that works with a lot of data, as it ensures that the organization benefits from consistent processes and responsibilities.